felixloesing/Scrabble/README.md

 # Scrabble
-Scrabble command line implementation in C++
+Scrabble command line implementation in C++.
+AI players implemented using Tries.
+Use make to build.